Small Ensemble-based Data Assimilation: A Machine Learning-Enhanced Data Assimilation Method with Limited Ensemble Size: Numerical Experiments and Results

-where $K_t$ is the number of initial conditions in the test dataset, with $k$ being the index.
-Here we evaluate $\epsilon(t)$ using both the traditional EnKF and EnKF-FCNN with the same limited ensemble size $\mathfrak{N}=7$, for which the results are shown in Fig~\ref{fig:lorenzerror}.
-It can be found that for Lorenz-63, after applying the ML-based correction, $\epsilon(t)$ is reduced by one order of magnitude.
-For Lorenz-96, the improvement is less significant, but still with the error reduced by a factor of approximately $3$.
+where $K$ is the number of initial conditions in the test dataset, with $k$ being the index.
+Here we evaluate $\epsilon(t_j)$ using both the traditional EnKF and EnKF-FCNN with the same limited ensemble size $\mathfrak{N}=3$, for which the results are shown in Fig.~\ref{fig:epsilonhis}(a).
+It can be found that, after applying the FCNN-based correction, $\epsilon$ is reduced by more than one order of magnitude.
+Furthermore, we evaluate the computational time of the FCNN function, as compared to that of performing a single simulation for $T_\text{DA}$.
+As shown in Tab.~\ref{tab:CPU-time}, for Lorenz-63, the computational time consumed by implementing the FCNN-based correction is approximately one order of magnitude lower than running a single simulation for $T_\text{DA}$, which means that the additional computational cost induced by the former is practically negligible.

-Finally, we evaluate the computational time of the FCNN function, as compared to that of performing a single simulation for $T_\text{DA}$.
-As shown in Tab.~\ref{tab:CPU-time}, for both Lorenz-63 and Lorenz-96, the computational time consumed by implementing the FCNN-based correction is approximately one order of magnitude lower than running a single simulation for $T_\text{DA}$, which means that the additional computational cost induced by the former is practically negligible.
+Afterwards, we further demonstrate the feasibility of the proposed EnKF-FCNN algorithm with different values of $\mathfrak{N}$, while all other parameters remain the same as the benchmark case.
+Specifically, for each $\mathfrak{N}$, we evaluate the time-averaged RMSE